Fiserv/identity-and-access-management/docs/ciam-provisioning/getting-started-provisioning-api.md

 ---

-## Onboarding
+## Registering

 - CIAM Provisioning API requires registration of application.

-- There is an API available in Provisioning API to onboard a new Application.
+- There is an API available in Provisioning API to register a new Application.

-- The Application onboarding API requires bearer token generated using "iam.root" scope by using admin credentials.
+- The Application registering API requires bearer token generated using "iam.root" scope by using admin credentials.

 ---